spatie/laravel-blade-x/README.md

 BladeX::component('select-field')->viewModel(SelectViewModel::class);
 ```

-Before reviewing the contents of the component and the view model itslef, let's take a look first on how we are going to use component.
+Before reviewing the contents of the component and the view model itself, let's take a look first on how we are going to use component.

 ```html
 @php